cloudmesh-community/book/chapters/pi/clusters/pi-now.md

 network using either the Ethernet adapter on the Pi or using the Wireless adapter on the Pi.
 If using the Ethernet adapter and intermediary router or switch can also be used to connect the Pis to the local network.
-The network can be visualized in +@fig:pi-cluster-network-direct.
+The network can be visualized in @fig:pi-cluster-network-direct.
 To setup this kind of cluster please follow the instructions in
 [Direct Network Cluster](#pi-direct-network-cluster).